duk/Frontend-Lessons/css/README.md

     $color-rgb: map-merge($color-rgb, ($name: $value))
   @return (map-get($color-rgb, 'red') * .2126) + (map-get($color-rgb, 'green') * .7152) + (map-get($color-rgb, 'blue') * .0722)
 ```
+`colorLuminance($color): defines if a color is dark or light.
+Return a decimal number between 0 and 1 where <= 0.5 is dark and > 0.5 is light.`
 ```sass
 @function findColorInvert($color)
   @if (colorLuminance($color) > 0.55)